tiiuae/ghaf/docs/src/ref_impl/example_project.md

 1. Create a template project as described in the [Ghaf as Library](../ref_impl/ghaf-based-project.md) section.
 2. Adjust your system configuration in accordance with your HW specification.
 Determine all VIDs and PIDs of the devices that are passed to the VMs.
-3. Add GUIVM configuration, NetworkVM configuration, and optionally some AppVMs.
+3. Add GUI VM configuration, NetworkVM configuration, and optionally some AppVMs.
 4. Set up Weston panel shortcuts.

 You can refer to the existing [project example for Lenovo T14 and Lenovo X1 laptops](https://github.com/unbel13ver/ghaf-lib).